StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/construction/outer_constructor.md

 ```

 will construct a model that, when fitted, will use [Newton's Method](https://julianlsolvers.github.io/Optim.jl/stable/#algo/newton/) from the `Optim.jl` package with gradients computed analytically and hessians computed via finite difference approximation.

+!!! note "Using automatic differentiation"
+    You can construct a `SemForwardDiff` to use forward-mode automatic differentiation for the gradients.
+    However, at the moment, this does not work with the imply types in our package
+    (e.g. it only works with models that use `ImplyEmpty`).